html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 <h2 id="toc-tech-overview">Overview of HiDPI image techniques</h2>

-There are many many techniques for solving the problem of showing the best quality images as fast as possible, broadly falling into two
+There are many techniques for solving the problem of showing the best quality images as fast as possible, broadly falling into two categories:

-categories: optimizing single images, and optimizing selection between multiple images.
+1. Optimizing single images, and
+2. Optimizing selection between multiple images.

 Single image approaches: use one image, but do something clever with it.
 These approaches have the drawback that you will inevitably sacrifice